 - Analysis of barriers to change

-their understanding of the contemporaneous issues facing a specific area of health and social care delivery and how innovative new approaches could be implemented to transform the quality service delivery.
+Their understanding of the contemporaneous issues facing a specific area of health and social care delivery and how innovative new approaches could be implemented to transform the quality of service delivery.

-· A 2000 word proposal, critically analysing the opportunities to transform an aspect of service delivery to improve quality and an exploration of how an identified potential barrier to its implementation may be overcome. (addresses learning outcomes 1,2,3 & 4)
+A 2000 word proposal, critically analysing the opportunities to transform an aspect of service delivery to improve quality and an exploration of how an identified potential barrier to its implementation may be overcome. (addresses learning outcomes 1,2,3 & 4)

-· A chart (one page) identifying the elements of the report, including the evidence base for the innovation, barriers to implementation and potential for quality improvement
+Assignment plan identifying the key elements, including the evidence base for the innovation, barriers to implementation and potential for quality improvement

-Students will receive feedback through a variety of methods, these include:
+Students will receive feedback through a variety of methods, these including:

-- Students will be enabled to reflect upon and justify the need for transformation in their practice environment and evaluate the change process and its impact.
+- Enable students to reflect upon and justify the need for transformation in their practice environment and evaluate the change process and its impact.

 C - Cognitive/analytical

 P - Professional/Practical skills